 Davis, D. (2013).
 A study of relationships in online virtual environments: Making a case for conducting semi-structured interviews with avatars and what we can learn about their human operators.
 In N. Sappleton (Ed.)
 Advancing Social and Business Research Methods with New Media Technologies.
 Hershey, PA: IGI Global.

-Davis studies online health and disability communities that form in social virtual environments.
-She is specifically interested in social consequences and media effects of embodiment and the implications this may have on quality of life, in the way communities form, and on how information is shared.
+Davis studies emerging social media and the affordances of virtual reality that allow embodied intereaction in social virtual environments.
+She is specifically interested in social consequences and media effects of embodied identity and the implications this may have on quality of life, in the way communities form, and on how information is shared.
+Her work also focuses on vulnerable and marginalized populations.

 Honors and Awards